GreenLimeSia/Real-Image-Manipulation-under-Domain-Guided-Noise-Optimization-Mechanism/README.md

 Do facial image Manipulation on Google Colab: [![](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1iHjxBLK1H2N4FKTamYvkmIiPjMGw-_YL?authuser=1#scrollTo=AjyF24k-UXyb)

 Notice: the image is display properly now.
 The .gif file is converted by using website tool and some details are missing.
-More details will be uploaded.

 Image2Latent Semantic Results
 ------------